 You can’t see if someone has hearing loss, so sometimes it’s hard to tell if they struggle to hear you.
 A hearing aid may be the only clue.
 Hearing aid manufactures understand that aesthetics count.
 Sometimes hearing aids are so well-hidden that they’re even invisible.
 Others have a sleek design, available in many colors, including a variety of skin-tones.
 Some people choose to flaunt the latest in hearing aids designs and pick bolder colors, like blues or pinks.
 And why not?
 We think that hearing aids are nothing to hide!

 Hearing loss advocate, Shari Eberts, recently wrote in Psychology Today that the time has come to end the stigma of hearing loss.
 She lists multiple avenues you can follow to break the stigma of hearing loss.
 She encourages the public to do the following:

 “Get your hearing tested as part of your annual medical screening and encourage your friends and family to do the same.”

 We agree that all of these things can help the public understand hearing loss and improve their own well-being.

 Want more information on ending stigmas, accepting hearing loss and finding the best options for you?

 Whether you are a “newbie” to hearing loss or have been facing hearing loss for decades, we can help you choose the best solution for your individual needs.
 We understand that first-time wearers may go through a process to get used to hearing aids, and our experienced team know how to help acclimate you to wearing your new devices.
 Want to learn more?
 Make a no-obligation appointment.
 Should you need hearing aids, we will help you find the right design for your ears.
-Call (866) 657-6952 to book time with us.
+We can also check if you have hearing aid insurance benefits.
+Call (844) 836-5003 to book time with us.